gaehlerm/SoftwareEngineering/README.md

         main()
     except CustomException as e:
         print("Unable to process user input:")
-        print(str(e)) # for example: "InvalidInput: length of 'shopping_items' cannot be 0"
+        print(str(e)) # for example: "InvalidInput: length of
+                      # 'shopping_items' cannot be 0"
     except Exception as e:
         print("Unknown issue.
-Please contact our customer support.") print(str(e)) # for example: "ZeroDivisionError: division by zero"
+Please contact our customer support.") print(str(e)) # for example: "ZeroDivisionError:
+                      # division by zero"
 ```

 Try-except blocks have some similarities to if-else or switch-case blocks.
 They are susceptible to bad code, especially violating the SRP.
 Therefore, apply the same rule to try-except blocks as to if-else blocks.
 There should be very few lines of code within each case, typically a function call or a straightforward error message.
 Furthermore, try-except blocks should be the only content within a function.
 The sole responsibility of this function is to manage the try-catch block.

 One common pattern is catching and re-raising exceptions.
 This allows you to add additional information, depending on the type of exception.
 This is not worth the effort.
 This additional information is not particularly helpful to the user.
 Instead, you should define a custom exception type and print a corresponding message when catching it.
 With all the information you have at the time when the exception was thrown.

 Make sure your unit tests also verify the handling of exceptions.
 Exceptions are an integral part of the code specification.
 In some cases, it is impossible to write a unit test.
 For example, you should never read a file in a unit test.
 Instead, you should dependency inject a file object throwing an exception.
-We delve into more details in the section on dependency injection. [chapter writing better code with tests]
+We delve into more details in the section on dependency injection. [](chapter Writing Better Code with Tests)

 ### Exceptions and Goto

 By the way, you might have heard of the `goto` statement that was widely used until the 1970s.
-Then Edsger Dijkstra wrote the famous paper "Go to Statement Considered Harmful" [https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf] which basically ended the usage of the goto statement.
+Then Edsger Dijkstra wrote the famous paper "Go to Statement Considered Harmful" [](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf) which basically ended the usage of the goto statement.
 As always, there was a lot of truth behind his argument, but there are cases where goto statements are a legitimate choice.
-The Linux kernel is written in C, which does not have exceptions.
+The Linux kernel is written in C, which does not support exceptions.
 Therefore, the Linux kernel uses goto statements instead.
 The goto is called when an error occurs and redirects the code to the equivalent of a catch block.
 Thus, goto statements are not always that bad.
 But you can certainly write terrible spaghetti code if you abuse goto statements.

 # 27. Complexity